TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

 * *delimiters*, default value: ``('=', ':')``

-  Delimiters are substrings that delimit keys from values within a section.
+  Delimiters are substrings that delimit keys kutoka values within a section.
   The first occurrence of a delimiting substring on a line is considered a delimiter.
 This means values (but not keys) can contain the delimiters.